wkokgit/Node-Solid-Server-on-Cordova/README.md

 ## Common errors

-If one of the cordova plugins is not found, for example "nodejs module is not found", then try to re-install all plugins.
+> If one of the cordova plugins is not found, for example "nodejs module is not found", then try to re-install all plugins.

+> If one of the node-js modules is not found, do `npm install` in www\nodejs-project.

+> When there is an error about the NDK version being non-existent download the one needed in Android Studio -> SDK manager -> SDK Tools -> make sure you click `show packages` -> NDK (Side by side)

-when trying to add platform android :
+> when trying to add platform android :
 Unable to load PlatformApi from platform.
 Error [ERR_UNHANDLED_ERROR]: Unhandled error.
 (Does not appear to implement platform Api.)
 Use this: https://stackoverflow.com/questions/46799446/cordova-unable-to-load-platformapi

+> For `More than one file was found with OS independent path 'lib/arm64-v8a/libnode.so'.`, search for jniLibs using `ctrl + shift + F` and comment the following lines: <br />
+`android.sourceSets.main.jniLibs.srcDirs += 'libs/cdvnodejsmobile/libnode/bin/';` <br />
+`jniLibs.srcDirs = ['libs']`

 ---